cedarwud/png2svg/README.md

 - `--debug-dir` stores classification/extraction/validation outputs for troubleshooting.
 - `convert` debug dirs include `snap_preview.svg/png` for quick inspection of snapped geometry.
 - `convert` runs a quality gate against the input PNG; override with `--gate-*` or disable with `--quality-gate off`.
+- `--allow-failed-gate` writes an SVG even when the quality gate fails (report still marks failure).
+- `--emit-report-json` writes a convert_report.json summary to the debug directory.

 Regression assets:
 - `expected.svg` is the golden source; regress rasterizes it to compare with generated output.